 Substance abuse (alcohol, tobacco and drugs)

 Despite recent signs of a decline in the prevalence of legal and illegal drug usage, the use of alcohol and cannabis remains widespread among adolescents and young adults in contemporary European society.
 Many people initiate alcohol and drug use during their years as a teenager.
 Research from the most recent student survey of the Flemish Expertise Centre for Alcohol and Other Drugs (VAD) (2018-2019) shows that 56,7% of pupils in secondary education have drunk alcohol at least once before.
 51,2% drank alcohol the year before.
 One pupil out of eight drank alcohol weekly to daily (12.2%).
 Although in general there’s a trend of decreasing alcohol use between 2009-2010 and 2018-2019, there is a slight increase compared to the 2017-2018 study in both for the use of alcohol ‘at least once before’ and ‘the year before’.
 Beer was the most popular alcoholic drink: 9,3% of all pupils drank beer at least once a week and 39,7% drank it at least once the year before.

 There are large differences in alcohol consumption depending on the age of the pupils.
-59.4% of young people under the age of 16 have never drunk alcohol before.
+59.1% of young people under the age of 16 have never drunk alcohol before.
 This is more than a few years ago, although there’s a slight increase compared to the 2017-2018 study.
 The average age of onset is also continuously rising from 2010-2011 onwards.
 This shows that the legislation prohibiting alcohol under the age of 16 is increasingly being complied with.
-The fact that alcohol is prohibited for young people under 16, is also increasingly seen as motivation not to drink From the age of 16 onwards, a large majority of young people do drink: 2 out of 3 pupils drank alcohol in the last month and a quarter drink regularly.
-Of all 17- and 18-year-olds, 57.0% were drunk last year.
+The fact that alcohol is prohibited for young people under 16, is also increasingly seen as motivation not to drink From the age of 16 onwards, a large majority of young people do drink: 65,5% of pupils drank alcohol in the last month and a quarter drink regularly.
+Of all 17- and 18-year-olds, 51,6.0% were drunk last year.
 The differences in prevalence of alcohol use between boys and girls were found to be minimal, although the age of onset is lower for boys compared to girls (14,5 years and 14,8 years respectively) and boys drink more frequent (14,6% of boys drink regularly compared to 9,7% of girls).

 95% of the students in higher education in Flanders said in 2017 that they once drank alcohol.
 Almost all these students also drank alcohol last year (94%).
 During the teaching periods, the frequency of use of alcohol was higher than during the examination periods.
 Of the students who drank alcohol last year, 11% drank it weekly or more often (1), 15% drank it weekly or more often before going out, and 10% played drinking games weekly or more often.
 The survey of the Department of Public Health of the University of Ghent mentions that there are still significant differences between males and females (Factsheet Alcohol).
 Male students drink remarkably more.
 The results of the same survey reported that there are also differences regarding education level.
 Young people in technical education choose to drink beer every week, while young people in vocational education drink more often spirits and alcopops.
 Young people in general education are less likely than young people in other types of education to consume alcohol.